-Contact Email: personal.counseling@bcc.cuny.edu Website: www.bcc.cuny.edu/Personal-Counseling/
+Contact Email: personal.counseling@bcc.cuny.edu Website: Office of Personal Counseling (OPC) - Bronx Community College (cuny.edu)

 CUNY STANDARDS OF CONDUCT

 The unlawful manufacture, distribution, dispensation, possession, or use of drugs or alcohol by anyone, on CUNY property (including CUNY residence halls), in CUNY buses or vans, or at CUNY-sponsored activities, is prohibited.
 In addition, CUNY employees are prohibited from illegally providing drugs or alcohol to CUNY students.
 Finally, no student may possess or consume alcoholic beverages in any CUNY residence hall, regardless of whether the student is of lawful age, except for students living in the Graduate School and University Center's graduate housing facilities who may lawfully possess and consume alcoholic beverages.
 For purposes of this policy, a CUNY residence hall means a residence hall owned and/or operated by CUNY or operated by a private management company on CUNY's behalf.